“I killed you, I brought you back, and I can do it again.”

 GM: Caroline’s witless victim hauls her to the club’s bathrooms.
 There’s a line of couples impatiently waiting outside.
 Moans, whimpers, and even muffled screams sound from within.
 No one does anything.
 No one cares.
 Caroline’s partner snarls with impatience, pulls a jagged-looking knife, and

 starts shouting he’s going to “open up” anyone who doesn’t get out of their way, “like Bloody Jack.”
 He kicks the door open.
 He grabs the crying and delirious-looking girl inside and literally throws her out on her rear.
-The tattooed punk copulating with the girl curses profusely, looks for a moment as as if he wants to deck Caroline’s partner, but then simply yanks the girl’s hair and resumes penetrating her in full view of the crowd.
+The tattooed punk copulating with the girl curses profusely.
+He looks for a moment as as if he wants to deck Caroline’s partner.
+Then he yanks the girl’s hair and resumes penetrating her in full view of the crowd.
 She screams into his hand and weakly struggles as he pounds her ass.
 Effete goths snicker with amusement.

 Caroline’s partner doesn’t pause to look at the scene.
 He pulls her into the bathroom.
-It’s an abomination upon cleanliness.
 The toilet is an overflowing cauldron of filth missing half its seat.
 There’s no paper on the roll except for shredded bits someone has thrown all over the floor.
-The brown, near-black walls are coated with foul-smelling stains and coarse-looking substances Caroline can’t identify.
+The brown, near-black walls are coated with foul-smelling stains Caroline can’t identify.
 Graffiti reads, “Kill me,” “I’ll stop laughing once you stop screaming,” “You’re not a slut—says nobody,” “See you in hell,” “Faggot,” “I know where you live,” “Fear the end,” “I once fucked a six year old,” “Wolves know wolves,” “I once fucked my dad,” “I’m going to kill myself tomorrow,” “Good,” “You can’t hide,” “It’s coming,” and “Kill the jews.”

-Caroline’s date barely registers the squalor as he shoves her against the sticky-feeling wall, hungrily exploring her mouth with his tongue.
-She can smell the sweat slick against his leather jacket, comingled with the odor of cigarette smoke and desperation.
-He roughly undoes her pants and pulls down her underwear, running his hands along her waist’s naked flesh.
+Caroline’s date barely registers the squalor as he shoves her against the sticky-feeling wall.
+His tongue hungrily explores her mouth.
+She can smell the sweat slick against his leather jacket, comingled with the odor of cigarettes and desperation.
+He roughly undoes her pants and pulls down her underwear.
+His hands run along her waist’s naked flesh.